LingxiaoShawn/GNNAsKernel/README.md

 ## GNNAsKernel
-Official code for ---- From Star to Subgraph: Uplifting Any GNN with Local Structure Awareness
+Official code for **From Star to Subgraph: Uplifting Any GNN with Local Structure Awareness**

+On the way to release!

 ### Visualizations
 ![GNN-AK](./figs/GNN-AK.png)